Stuart Sale, CEO

 Charlotte combines her role at the Ann Craft Trust with studying towards a MA in Social Research at the University of Nottingham.

-Follow us on twitter and keep up to date with the latest news and events @AnnCraftTrust
+Follow us on Twitter and keep up to date with the latest news and events @AnnCraftTrust

-Lisa Curtis, Safeguarding Adults Manager
+Lisa Curtis, Deputy CEO, Head of Safeguarding Adults and Young People

 Lisa trained as a nurse for people with learning disabilities and has had a long career in nursing roles and within social care.
 Lisa has led a team to deliver training on a national level and worked as part of a team responsible for the quality and compliance of a major provider.